Corregidor: American colonial period

 In 1902, the island was organized as an American military reservation.
 In 1903, a convalescent hospital was established by the U.S. Army.

 The Board of Fortifications chaired by William H. Taft recommended that key harbors of territories acquired after the Spanish–American War be fortified.
 Consequently, Corregidor was fortified and incorporated into the harbor defenses Manila and Subic Bays.
 In 1908, a Regular Army post was established on the island, designated as Fort Mills, in honor of Brigadier General Samuel Meyers Mills, Jr., Chief of Artillery of the U.S. Army from 1905 to 1906.
-By early 1909, H Company of the 2nd Battalion of the Corps of Engineers was assigned to Corregidor and started on the construction of concrete emplacements, bomb-proof shelters, and trails at various parts of the island.
+By early 1909, H Company of the 2nd Battalion of the Corps of Engineers was assigned to Corregidor and started on the construction of concrete emplacements, bombproof shelters, and trails at various parts of the island.
 This pioneer engineer company left Fort Mills on March 15, 1912.
 All or part of 35 different numbered Coast Artillery Corps companies served tours at Fort Mills between 1909 and 1923.

 The defense of Corregidor was the immediate responsibility of the Philippine Coast Artillery Command, commanded by Major General George F. Moore at the start of World War II.
 Stationed on the island after the return to the regimental system in 1924 were the following regular units: